shaky12341/shaky12341/README.md

-- 👋 Hi, I’m @shaky12341.
+- 👋 Hi, I’m @shaky12341
-- 👀 I’m interested in Programming languages.
+- 👀 I’m interested in Programming languages
-- 🌱 I’m currently learning Python, Linux and AWS.
+- 🌱 I’m currently learning Python, Linux and AWS
-- 💞️ I’m looking to collaborate on Programming languages.
+- 💞️ I’m looking to collaborate on Programming languages
 - 📫 How to reach me - https://github.com/shaky12341

 <!---